-- Every user owns a personal archive directory that can be specified by the $ARCH resp. $GPFSARCH variable.
+- Every user owns a personal archive directory that can be specified by the $ARCH variable.

 - Data are not quoted by storage but by the number of files per group/project.
 This is done because UNIX is still not able to handle millions of files in a file system with an acceptable performance.

-The TSM-HSM native command dsmls, which shows if a file is migrated, is not available on JUQUEEN nor on JUDGE nor on JUROPA.
-This command could only run on JUST, the storage cluster, that hosts the file systems for the HPC systems.
+The TSM-HSM native command dsmls, which shows if a file is migrated, is not available on any HPC system (e.g. JUQUEEN, JURECA, DEEP, JUROPA3 partitions) nor on the Data Access System (JUDAC).
+This command is only supported on the TSM-HSM node of the JUST storage cluster, that hosts the file systems for the HPC systems.
 However JUST is not open for user access.

 ls -ls [mask | filename]